 Ransomware Hot Line: 800-462-8800

-24x7 Online Access to a Top-tier Ransomware Engineer
+24x7 Remote Help from a Top-tier Ransomware Consultant

-Ransomware requires time to steal its way across a target network.
-For this reason, ransomware attacks are commonly launched on weekends and late at night, when IT personnel are likely to take longer to recognize a break-in and are least able to organize a quick and forceful response.
-The more lateral movement ransomware is able to make within a victim's network, the more time it takes to recover core IT services and damaged files and the more information can be exfiltrated to the dark web.
+Ransomware requires time to steal its way across a network.
+Because of this, ransomware assaults are typically unleashed on weekends and late at night, when IT personnel are likely to take longer to recognize a penetration and are less able to organize a quick and forceful defense.
+The more lateral movement ransomware is able to make inside a target's network, the longer it takes to recover core IT services and scrambled files and the more data can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is designed to guide you to carry out the time-critical first phase in mitigating a ransomware assault by stopping the bleeding.
-Progent's online ransomware expert can assist organizations in the Austin metro area to identify and isolate breached servers and endpoints and protect undamaged assets from being penetrated.
+Progent's Ransomware Hot Line is designed to assist you to take the time-critical first phase in mitigating a ransomware attack by stopping the bleeding.
+Progent's online ransomware engineer can assist businesses in the Austin area to locate and isolate infected servers and endpoints and protect clean assets from being compromised.

-If your network has been breached by any strain of ransomware, don't panic.
+If your system has been breached by any strain of ransomware, don't panic.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current variants of ransomware like Ryuk, Maze, Netwalker, and Egregor encrypt online files and attack any available system restores.
-Files synched to the cloud can also be impacted.
-For a vulnerable environment, this can make automated restoration nearly impossible and basically throws the IT system back to square one.
-Threat Actors (TAs), the hackers behind a ransomware assault, insist on a ransom fee in exchange for the decryption tools required to unlock encrypted data.
-Ransomware attacks also attempt to exfiltrate information and hackers demand an extra payment in exchange for not publishing this data or selling it.
-Even if you can rollback your system to a tolerable point in time, exfiltration can be a big problem depending on the sensitivity of the stolen information.
+Modern variants of ransomware like Ryuk, Sodinokibi, Netwalker, and Egregor encrypt online data and attack any available system restores.
+Data synched to the cloud can also be impacted.
+For a vulnerable environment, this can make automated restoration almost impossible and effectively sets the datacenter back to the beginning.
+So-called Threat Actors (TAs), the cybercriminals responsible for ransomware assault, insist on a settlement payment for the decryptors needed to unlock scrambled files.
+Ransomware assaults also try to exfiltrate information and TAs require an extra settlement for not posting this data on the dark web.
+Even if you are able to restore your network to a tolerable date in time, exfiltration can pose a big issue according to the sensitivity of the downloaded data.

-The recovery process subsequent to ransomware attack has a number of distinct phases, the majority of which can be performed in parallel if the response team has a sufficient number of people with the required experience.
+The restoration work after a ransomware attack involves several crucial phases, the majority of which can be performed in parallel if the recovery team has enough members with the required experience.

-- Containment: This time-critical first step involves arresting the lateral spread of ransomware within your network.
-The longer a ransomware attack is permitted to run unchecked, the more complex and more expensive the recovery process.
-Recognizing this, Progent keeps a 24x7 Ransomware Hotline monitored by seasoned ransomware recovery experts.
-Containment activities include isolating infected endpoint devices from the network to restrict the spread, documenting the environment, and protecting entry points.
+- Containment: This time-critical initial response involves blocking the lateral progress of the attack within your IT system.
+The more time a ransomware attack is permitted to run unchecked, the more complex and more expensive the restoration effort.
+Because of this, Progent keeps a round-the-clock Ransomware Hotline staffed by seasoned ransomware recovery experts.
+Quarantine processes include cutting off infected endpoints from the network to block the spread, documenting the environment, and protecting entry points.

-- Operational continuity: This involves restoring the network to a basic acceptable degree of functionality with the least downtime.
+- System continuity: This covers bringing back the network to a basic useful degree of functionality with the least delay.
 This effort is usually at the highest level of urgency for the targets of the ransomware assault, who often see it as a life-or-death issue for their business.
-This activity also requires the widest array of technical skills that cover domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and mobile phones, databases, productivity and line-of-business apps, network topology, and secure endpoint access.
-Progent's ransomware recovery team uses state-of-the-art collaboration platforms to organize the complicated restoration process.
-Progent understands the importance of working rapidly, tirelessly, and in concert with a client's management and network support group to prioritize activity and to put vital services on line again as fast as feasible.
+This project also requires the widest array of technical skills that span domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and smart phones, databases, productivity and line-of-business applications, network architecture, and protected endpoint access management.
+Progent's ransomware recovery experts use advanced collaboration tools to coordinate the multi-faceted restoration effort.
+Progent understands the urgency of working rapidly, tirelessly, and in concert with a client's management and IT group to prioritize tasks and to put essential services back online as quickly as feasible.

-- Data recovery: The work required to restore files impacted by a ransomware assault varies according to the state of the systems, the number of files that are encrypted, and which recovery methods are needed.
-Ransomware attacks can take down pivotal databases which, if not properly shut down, may need to be reconstructed from scratch.
-This can include DNS and Active Directory databases.
-Exchange and Microsoft SQL Server depend on Active Directory, and many manufacturing and other mission-critical applications depend on Microsoft SQL Server.
-Some detective work may be needed to find clean data.
-For instance, undamaged Outlook Email Offline Folder Files may exist on employees' PCs and notebooks that were not connected at the time of the attack.
+- Data restoration: The work necessary to recover files damaged by a ransomware attack depends on the state of the network, how many files are encrypted, and what recovery methods are needed.
+Ransomware attacks can destroy critical databases which, if not gracefully closed, might need to be rebuilt from scratch.
+This can apply to DNS and Active Directory databases.
+Microsoft Exchange and SQL Server rely on AD, and many ERP and other mission-critical applications are powered by Microsoft SQL Server.
+Some detective work could be needed to find clean data.
+For example, undamaged OST files (Outlook Email Offline Folder Files) may exist on employees' PCs and notebooks that were off line at the time of the ransomware attack.

-- Implementing advanced AV/ransomware protection: Progent's ProSight ASM offers small and medium-sized businesses the benefits of the identical AV technology deployed by many of the world's biggest corporations including Walmart, Citi, and Salesforce.
-By providing real-time malware blocking, classification, mitigation, restoration and analysis in one integrated platform, Progent's ASM cuts TCO, simplifies administration, and promotes rapid recovery.
-The next-generation endpoint protection (NGEP) built into in Progent's ProSight Active Security Monitoring was listed by Gartner Group as the "most visionary Endpoint Protection Platform (EPP)."
-Learn about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware defense.
+- Implementing modern antivirus/ransomware protection: Progent's ProSight ASM gives small and medium-sized businesses the advantages of the same AV tools implemented by some of the world's biggest corporations such as Netflix, Citi, and Salesforce.
+By providing in-line malware filtering, detection, mitigation, repair and analysis in a single integrated platform, Progent's ProSight Active Security Monitoring cuts TCO, streamlines management, and promotes rapid resumption of operations.
+The next-generation endpoint protection (NGEP) built into in ProSight ASM was listed by Gartner Group as the "most visionary Endpoint Protection Platform (EPP)."
+Learn about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense.

-- Negotiation with the hacker Progent has experience negotiating ransom settlements with hackers.
-This requires working closely with the victim and the insurance carrier, if there is one.
-Services include determining the kind of ransomware used in the assault; identifying and making contact with the hacker persona; verifying decryption capabilities; deciding on a settlement amount with the victim and the insurance provider; establishing a settlement amount and schedule with the hacker; checking adherence to anti-money laundering sanctions; overseeing the crypto-currency payment to the hacker; acquiring, learning, and using the decryptor tool; debugging failed files; creating a pristine environment; remapping and connecting datastores to match precisely their pre-encryption condition; and reprovisioning computers and services.
+- Negotiation with the threat actor (TA): Progent is experienced in negotiating ransom settlements with hackers.
+This requires close co-operation with the ransomware victim and the cyber insurance provider, if there is one.
+Activities consist of determining the kind of ransomware involved in the assault; identifying and establishing communications the hacker; testing decryption tool; deciding on a settlement amount with the ransomware victim and the insurance carrier; establishing a settlement and schedule with the TA; confirming compliance with anti-money laundering (AML) regulations; overseeing the crypto-currency transfer to the hacker; receiving, learning, and using the decryptor utility; troubleshooting decryption problems; building a pristine environment; remapping and reconnecting datastores to reflect precisely their pre-attack condition; and reprovisioning machines and services.

-- Forensics: This process involves learning the ransomware assault's progress across the network from start to finish.
-This audit trail of how a ransomware assault travelled within the network assists you to evaluate the damage and highlights gaps in policies or processes that should be rectified to avoid future breaches.
-Forensics involves the review of all logs, registry, GPO, Active Directory, DNS servers, routers, firewalls, schedulers, and core Windows systems to check for variations.
-Forensics is commonly assigned a high priority by the cyber insurance carrier.
-Since forensic analysis can be time consuming, it is essential that other important activities like business continuity are performed in parallel.
-Progent maintains an extensive team of information technology and security experts with the knowledge and experience required to perform activities for containment, operational resumption, and data recovery without interfering with forensic analysis.
+- Forensic analysis: This process is aimed at learning the ransomware assault's storyline across the targeted network from start to finish.
+This audit trail of the way a ransomware assault travelled within the network assists your IT staff to evaluate the damage and highlights vulnerabilities in security policies or work habits that need to be rectified to avoid later breaches.
+Forensics involves the examination of all logs, registry, GPO, Active Directory (AD), DNS, routers, firewalls, schedulers, and basic Windows systems to look for changes.
+Forensic analysis is commonly assigned a top priority by the insurance carrier.
+Since forensics can be time consuming, it is essential that other key activities like operational continuity are pursued in parallel.
+Progent maintains a large roster of IT and data security professionals with the knowledge and experience required to carry out activities for containment, business continuity, and data recovery without disrupting forensics.

-Progent has provided remote and on-premises IT services across the United States for over 20 years and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's roster of subject matter experts (SBEs) includes consultants who have been awarded advanced certifications in core technologies including Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's cybersecurity consultants have earned internationally recognized certifications including CISM, CISSP-ISSAP, and CRISC.
+Progent has delivered online and on-premises network services throughout the United States for more than 20 years and has been awarded Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's team of SBEs includes professionals who have been awarded advanced certifications in foundation technologies including Cisco networking, VMware virtualization, and popular Linux distros.
+Progent's cybersecurity consultants have earned internationally recognized certifications such as CISM, CISSP, and GIAC.
 (See certifications earned by Progent consultants).
-Progent also offers guidance in financial and Enterprise Resource Planning application software.
-This broad array of expertise allows Progent to salvage and consolidate the undamaged pieces of your IT environment after a ransomware attack and reconstruct them rapidly into a viable system.
-Progent has collaborated with top cyber insurance carriers like Chubb to assist organizations clean up after ransomware attacks.
+Progent also has guidance in financial and ERP application software.
+This breadth of expertise gives Progent the ability to salvage and integrate the undamaged parts of your information system after a ransomware intrusion and reconstruct them rapidly into a functioning network.
+Progent has collaborated with top insurance providers like Chubb to assist organizations clean up after ransomware assaults.

-Contact Progent for Ransomware Cleanup Expertise in Austin
+Contact Progent for Ransomware System Recovery Consulting in Austin

-For ransomware system recovery consulting services in the Austin area, phone Progent at 800-462-8800 or go to Contact Progent.
+For ransomware system recovery expertise in the Austin area, call Progent at 800-462-8800 or visit Contact Progent.